 This document and its contents have been confirmed as factual and correct by both former partners & its terms agreed by them.
-3rd Party names and financial information has been redacted for privacy.
+Third party names and financial information has been redacted for privacy.

 Statement & Terms of dissolution of The Oraculum - Effective date 1st February 2019.
 (Business partnership between Anne Ridley & Madeleine Cook)

 The Oraculum was established around autumn 2014 by Anne Ridley and was operating from Frederick Street, Sunderland, from March 2015 as an informal partnership.